13 Societal Trends

 More censorship, less free speech.
 This is a corollary of the previous trend.
 Issues such as race, gender, and redistribution are subject to significant censorship.
-Educators must mouthe the mantra “All students can learn to high standards” or risk censure or firing.
-Authors have a hard time getting published unless they toe the party line: that women and minorities are oppressed by institutional racism, sexism and capitalism, and that additional redistribution is a must.
+Educators must mouth the mantra “All students can learn to high standards” or risk censure or firing.
+Authors have a hard time getting published unless they toe the party line: that women and minorities are oppressed by institutional racism, sexism, and capitalism, and that additional redistribution is a must.
 Less redistributive definitions of social justice often get suppressed with epithets: “elitist, “sexist,” and most career-damaging of all, “racist.”
-Even a moderate internal memo on gender resulted in a white male employee getting fired from Google, which presents itself as advocating diverse voices.
+Even a moderate internal memo on gender resulted in a white male employee getting fired from Google, which claims to encourage diverse voices.
 In my experience with over 5,000 clients, many people fear getting fired for not embracing The Orthodoxy.

 Less capitalism, more socialism.
-True, all-in-capitalist Donald Trump is the president but his election is likely an only temporary retracement in a leftward trend.
+True, capitalist Donald Trump is the president but his election is likely but a temporary retracement in a leftward trend.
 After all, Socialist Bernie Sanders almost won the Democratic presidential nomination despite accusations and now a class-action lawsuit claiming that the Clinton campaign conspired with the Democratic National Committee to keep Sanders from winning.
 The government has increased corporate taxation by mandating ObamaCare and increased Social Security and Workers Compensation payments, and has taken over a number of formerly private-sector industries, for example, student loans, privately managed prisons, and airport security.
 Too, the Washington Post posits that the government is attempting to shut down the whole for-profit college industry.
-It also seems possible that the U.S. will adopt a government-run “Medicare for All” single-payer health care system after the 2018 elections that should help the Democrats, which could also be around the time Donald Trump has been forced from office by impeachment, lawsuit, and/or media-encouraged public demand.
+It also seems possible that the U.S. will adopt a government-run “Medicare for All” single-payer health care system after the 2020 elections that should help the Democrats.

 Do you see other major societal trends?